-Framatome: The Steam Cycle High Temperature Gas-cooled Reactor (SC-HTGR) was selected by the Next Generation Nuclear Plant Industry Alliance as the reactor design concept of choice to provide high temperature process steam for industrial applications.
+Framatome: The Steam Cycle High Temperature Gas-cooled Reactor (SC-HTGR) is being developed to provide cogeneration of high temperature heat and electricity for industrial applications.
 The design will produce 625 megawatts of heat and can be used for many different applications such as chemical processing and refining, and hydrogen production, as well as electricity generation.
 The SC-HTGR was chosen because of its main focus on the sustainable expansion of American industrial manufacturing capabilities for energy-intensive industries.
 The prismatic block reactor will feature modular characteristics and will be based on current TRISO fuel development programs.
 The refueling is done robotically.